sonobeacon/iOS-SonoNet-SDK/README.md

 In addition, you need to turn on Location Updates.

 #### Credentials
-We will provide you with the SDK as well as the corresponding Api key and Location Id.
-Note: The Location Id is an identifier used to determine a particular location/environment in which beacons can be detected.
-E.g. Your retail store is equipped with 5 Sonobeacons, thus only those 5 beacons (which are associated to the location) are detected by the SDK.
-Skip adding the Location Id to SonoNetConfigs if you do not want to detect only certain Sonobeacons within a single environment.
+We will provide you with the SDK as well as the corresponding Api key.

 #### ContentView (optional)
 The ContentView is a UI component that controls the display of content using the SDK.
 Basically, the content associated to a beacon is displayed using a web view, whereby individual functions extend and enhance the user experience.